-- Identify Threshold - this ensures that a certain measure has to be achieved before any payments are made under the incentive plan.
+- Identify a Performance Threshold - this ensures that a certain measure of profits (or benchmark improvement) has to be achieved before any payments are made under the plan.

 - Select Percentage to Share (fixed or tiered) - this will establish the amount of profits (however determined) that will be distributed in the form of awards.
 This can be a fixed amount for everyone or different for various "tiers" of employees within the organization.

 - Select Allocation Formula - to determine how the potential value will be communicated to participating employees (percent of salary, pro-rata allocation of pool, etc.)

 - Determine Personal Performance Component - this is to define whether there will be a certain personal performance standard that will impact the degree to which an employee will/can earn benefits.
 It modifies the payout up or down.

 The theory behind the KPI approach is that improvements in the focus and execution of employees on the issues they are best positioned to impact will lead, ultimately, to improvements in profits.

 A plan that uses KPIs can incorporate company, department or individual metrics—or all three.
 The value of the plan is typically capped, and its design can run from quite simple to very complex.
 What is essential in this approach is selecting the right metrics.
 This means you are going to identify indicators that will be used to measure performance in each area.
 For example, company metrics might be a combination of revenue growth and net income.
 Departmental indicators could be such things as improvement in company retention or an increase in the collection rate on accounts receivable.
 Individual metrics would be tied to personal performance goals and productivity factors.